KhopSun/ChAMP_DataTrack_DADS/README.md

 ![barchart after Log](barchart_afterLog_1.png)

+Then, it is observed whether the duration distribution for each type still exhibits skewness or not.
-The bar chart illustrates the skewness for each case type after nomalizing the resolution duration.
+The bar chart below illustrates the skewness for each case type after nomalizing the resolution duration.

 ![Skewness Barchart](skewness_barchart.png)